ThomWright/pokedex/README.md

 - Unit tests: `npm run test:unit`
 - API tests: `npm run test:api`

+## Design decisions

+**Language:** TypeScript - currently the language I'm most familiar with \
+**HTTP server:** Express.js - probably the most popular HTTP server in Node.js land

+I've adapted some of the standard boilerplate I've developed to use at Candide to get me started.

+This includes:

+- linting
+- formatting
+- unit tests
+- API tests (start the service and test it, black box style)
+- generating a version.json file containing the git short hash (useful for sanity checking!)

+### Returning minimum data

+Generally I wouldn't include extra data surplus to requirements, unless I had good reason to believe it would be useful.
+It's likely to be wasted effort, or worse: could be the wrong thing entirely.
+We might end up needing to support the decision indefinitely for backwards-compatibility reasons.

+### PokeAPI response types

+The [PokeAPI docs](https://pokeapi.co/docs/v2) do not specify which fields can be null, as far as I can see. `habitat` _can_ apparently be null, which is the only one I've observered.

+### Testing

+I have written minimal unit tests.
+There is more code I'd like to cover with tests (see below), but I figured the most risk here is at the integration points:

+- our own exposed HTTP APIs
+- integrating with the external APIs

+So I decided spending some time setting up some API tests (or integration tests) was a better investment of my time.

+That said, while building and running the application in a Docker container gave me confidence that it worked as a whole, the feedback cycle is too slow, so the DX isn't as good as I'd like.

+I would consider writing some in-process HTTP test using e.g. [superagent](https://www.npmjs.com/package/supertest), which could give similar coverage with a much quicker feedback cycle.
 ## Productionising

 A discussion of how I would prepare this for production, and also for future evolution (if necessary).